 The OTCQX, OTCQB and OTC Pink marketplaces represent U.S. and global public companies that are traded in the U.S. off the exchanges.
 Investors in the OTCQX, OTCQB and OTC Pink marketplaces can buy and sell securities in a manner almost identical to that of trading NYSE or NASDAQ securities, through the broker of their choice (institutional, online, retail).

 There are a few key differences between trading our securities and trading exchange-listed securities which is explained here: Part 2 - Trading.
-The five major market participants include:
+The five major participants include:

 - Inter-dealer Quotation/Trading Systems (e.g., OTC Markets Group’s OTC Link® ATS)

 Each of these participants plays a role in providing information to the marketplace, facilitating liquidity, and driving price transparency.